-The apprentice must have a completed portfolio of evidence that will underpin the interview to be submitted to PAL as part of the Gateway evidence.
+The apprentice must have a completed portfolio of evidence that will underpin the professional discussion to be submitted to PAL as part of the Gateway evidence.

-To confirm the Gateway review has taken place, the employer, provider, and apprentice are required to complete a Gateway Declaration Record, an example of which is included in the Appendix of this handbook3, alternatively, providers and employers can use their documentation, with the caveat that the document must record the information as stipulated on the PAL Gateway record.
+To confirm the Gateway review has taken place, the employer, provider, and apprentice are required to complete a Gateway Declaration Record, an example of which is included in the Appendix of this handbook2, alternatively, providers and employers can use their documentation, with the caveat that the information as stipulated on the PAL Gateway record.